MikeGawi/ePiframe_plugin/docs/SETUP.md

 Please follow these rules if you want to create your own plugin:
 * Include screenshot of visual changes made by the plugin (if any)
 * Add a short, one sentence, clear description what it does and put this data in the plugin class as well
-* What external API's/sites/modules/projects it uses and if they have limitations or price
+* Add what external API's/sites/modules/projects it uses and if they have limitations or price
 * Include a detailed installation instruction, what needs to be installed and configured
 * Add plugin details in [this table](https://github.com/MikeGawi/ePiframe_plugin#plugins-list) and create a pull request

 ## Additional hints

-* Keep in mind that most ePiframes work on Raspberry Pi Zero, so include information about what hardware is needed if this setup is not enough
+* Keep in mind that most ePiframes work on Raspberry Pi Zero, so include information what hardware is needed if this setup is not enough
 * Allow users to configure as much as possible options of the plugin, e.g. if plugin puts text somewhere, allow user to pick the position, color, font size, etc.
 * Keep backward compatibility of the plugin configuration files, like ePiframe does, or indicate what needs to be changed manually to adapt the configuration to the newest plugin version after update